Wednesday (Pre-Conference), Nov. 6

 2:30 PM - 3:30 PMPlant Health Care: A Holistic ApproachView

-Speaker: Aaron Dickinson, Wonderland Tree & Landscape
+Speaker: Aaron Dickinson, Arborcology, LLC

 In an era of instant gratification, fast food, drive-up windows and same day delivery, society has come to expect instant results.
 Have we, as arborists, become a by-product of society expectations and when discussing tree care, do we prescribe the “silver bullet” treatment first?
 Our communication with the client requires the aspect of cultural practices that can remedy the plant’s issue, with the assistance of a chemical control and lead to reduce applications.